 The Veterans Services office is guided by the knowledge that Veterans offer a unique academic and social quality to the University of Denver, the Veterans Services Office vision and mission is to support our Veterans through exceptional programming.

 The Women's Coalition creates and fosters a University of Denver culture that values and empowers all women; it is the umbrella organization to which all six University of Denver women's groups belong.

 DU Staff and Faculty Support

 The University of Denver is committed to providing reasonable accommodations to its employees and applicants for employment in order to assure that individuals with disabilities enjoy full access to equal employment opportunities at the University.

 Please reach out with questions or suggestions should you need support.
 The mission of Black@DU is to provide an atmosphere of cultural and social networking among Black staff and faculty at the University of Denver.
-This organization is dedicated to improving the quality of the Black experience at DU by fostering a campus climate that is inviting, unified, encouraging, and promotes upward mobility.
-Black@DU exists to enhance communication and champion diversity, inclusion, opportunity, and social justice—while challenging racism within the University.
+This organization is dedicated to improving the quality of the Black experience at DU by fostering a campus climate that is inviting, unified, encouraging and promotes upward mobility.
+Black@DU exists to enhance communication and champion diversity, inclusion, opportunity and social justice while challenging racism in all forms, including any expressions of it within the University community.

 Faculty and Staff Support Network (FSSN)

 Help your colleagues connect to the resources and support they need.
 The FSSN is designed to address an important gap: how to intervene on behalf of someone who appears to be struggling.
 It is a supplement to the many other community resources available to DU employees.